axis0047/mimicore/README.md

 ## 🧪 Testing

-Run the internal unit tests to verify the engine logic:
+Checkout to relevant test branches and run the internal unit tests to verify the engine logic:

 ```bash
 go test ./internal/engine/... -v